 We encourage you to check your family’s homeowner and vehicle insurance policies to ensure you have appropriate coverage for your belongings while at K-State.
-Housing and Dining Services and Kansas State University are not responsible for loss of or damage to, from any cause, the student’s property or any person’s property in the halls and/or dining centers.
+Housing and Dining Services and Kansas State University are not responsible for loss of or damage to, from any cause, the student’s property or any person’s property.

 Conference participants may be staying in adjoining facilities during the summer.
-Conference activities are limited to assigned corridors, lobbies and public areas.
 Residents are asked to respect the privacy of participants in other facilities and corridors.

 Note: The university reserves the right to make changes at any time.
 Check with Housing and Dining Services to learn about changes that may have occurred after this FYI was published.